KevinDillaerts/redux-toolkit-excercise/readme.md

 # Redux Toolkit Excercise

 Implementation of the Redux Toolkit fundamentals with simple shopping list app.

+## Features used

+- Redux toolkit createSlice
+- Redux toolkit createAsyncThunk
+- Database support with Supabase client
-Also a first exercise with Bootstrap css framework.
+- Bootstrap css (first test)

 Result can be found on: https://kevindesign3.surge.sh